 What are the signs of global warming?
 Glaciers are melting at an increasingly rapid pace.
 Persistent droughts are spreading.
-Well, we have another to tell you about – wine, as in what you probably cracked open for Christmas dinner.
+And we have another to tell you about – wine.

-France, a major center of winemaking for centuries, is experiencing increasingly higher temperatures and extreme weather conditions that have damaged vintages, and livelihoods; this year was particularly dramatic.
+France, a major center of winemaking for centuries, is experiencing increasingly higher temperatures and extreme weather conditions that have damaged vintages, and livelihoods; last year was particularly dramatic.

-France recorded its smallest harvest since 1957 and stands to lose more than $2 billion in sales - a huge blow to the country's second largest export industry.
+France recorded its smallest harvest since 1957 and lost more than $2 billion in sales - a huge blow to the country's second-largest export industry.